Planning-Inspectorate/applications-service/README.md

 ## Dependencies (npm)

 The repo uses [NPM Workspaces](https://docs.npmjs.com/cli/v8/using-npm/workspaces).
 This allows us to have a single root node_modules that holds all the project dependencies and a root package.json + package-lock.json that has every dependency + version that's used in the repository listed in it.
-The individual packages do *not* require package-lock.json files.
+The individual packages do *not* require package-lock.json files (be careful if using Red Hat Dependency Analytics extension in VS Code as this may automatically generate package-lock.json files when you view individual package.json files).

 The current list of workspaces can be found in the root package.json file.